 Students who wish to restrict directory information should realize that their names will not appear in the commencement bulletin and other university publications.
 Also, employers, credit card companies, loan agencies, scholarship committees and the like will be denied any of the student's directory information and will be informed that we have no information available about the student's attendance at Caltech.
 Students who wish to have specific directory information released may do so by providing a written authorization to the Registrar's Office.

 Consistent with its obligations under FERPA, Caltech annually notifies students of the rights accorded them by FERPA.
 Please see the document Notification of Rights under FERPA for Postsecondary Institutions.

-All staff, as well as any other agents of the university who request access to student academic records, must review the FERPA Q&A and submit a signed confidentiality agreement form.
-Access to student records will be denied until the tutorial has been completed and the form submitted.
-The Q&A is intended to insure that anyone accessing student records understands the obligations under FERPA for proper use and protection of student records.
+All staff, as well as any other agents of the university who request access to student academic records, must review the FERPA Q&A. The Q&A is intended to insure that anyone accessing student records understands the obligations under FERPA for proper use and protection of student records.

 Please contact the Office of the Registrar with general questions, comments or suggestions.

 Filing a Complaint

 If an eligible student feels that the institution has not fully honored his/her privacy rights under FERPA, a written complaint may be filed with the Family Compliance Office, U.S. Department of Education, 400 Maryland Ave.
 SW, Washington, DC 20202-4605.